 There should be a declaration by the corporate saying that each one of the provisions of the businesses Act have complied with which the prospectus doesn’t contain anything contrary to the provisions of Companies Act, Securities Contracts (Regulation) Act, 1956 and SEBI Act, 1992 and the rules and regulations made thereunder.

 A prospectus may contain a press release made by an expert sort of a Company Secretary, Chartered Accountant, Cost Accountant, Valuer, Engineer, etc. relating to matters that they have looked into.
 The Expert has to give written consent to issue the prospectus.

-Statutory Requirements in relation to Prospectus
+Statutory Requirements about Prospectus

 1. Draft Prospectus to be made Public